 Most low-wage workers will continue to qualify for SNAP benefits and Medicaid (at least in states that have expanded eligibility under the Affordable Care Act).
 Most will be eligible for child care subsidies, but because child care funding is limited, fewer than 1 in 6 children who qualify for child care assistance under federal rules receive it.
 The Child Care and Development Block Grant (CCDBG) is serving the fewest number of children in sixteen years because increases in funding have not kept pace with child care costs or the need for assistance.
 Families leaving TANF due to employment typically are prioritized by states for child care assistance.
-Many other eligible families face waiting lists for child care assistance.

 Expanding funding for child care is one of the most important things Congress or the States could do to improve job retention.
 One study on job retention found that single mothers of young children who received child care assistance were 39 percent more likely to still be employed after two years than those who did not receive any help paying for child care.
 A 2009 study also found that child care assistance was associated with longer employment spells.
-21